goodatlas/dc_tts/README.md

 - data loading for python3 (remove `codecs` and other fixes as seen in issue #11)
 - absolute paths to data (allow preprocessed files to be written to; read from specified absolute path)
-- `argparse` for specifying task number and GPU
+- `argparse` for specifying task number and GPU (`train.py` and `synthesize.py`)
+- allow custom sentences, output directory when generating, and output spectrograms as images

 ## (Planned) Experiments